databricks/spark-training/strata_2013/index.md

     shark> exit;

-# Intro to Running Standalone Spark Programs
-So far we have been doing a lot of ad-hoc style analytics using the command line interfaces to Spark and Shark.
-For some tasks, it makes more sense to write a standalone Spark program.
-This section will walk you through the process of writing a stand alone program and running in on EC2.

-On our AMP Camp AMI we have included two "template" projects for Scala and Java standalone Spark programs.
-These can be found in the `/root/scala-app-template` and `/root/java-app-template` directories.

-Feel free to browse through the contents of those directories.
-You can try to compile and run each of the apps with sbt/sbt run.
-For more details, see the slides from Matei Zaharia's AMP Camp talk on Standalone Spark Programs which are linked to from [the AMP Camp Agenda page](http://ampcamp.berkeley.edu/agenda).

 # Machine Learning

-To allow you to complete the machine learning exercises within the relatively short time available during AMP Camp, using only the relatively small number of nodes available to you, we will now work with a restricted set of the Wikipedia traffic statistics data from May 5-7, 2009.
+To allow you to complete the machine learning exercises within the relatively short time available, using only the relatively small number of nodes available to you, we will now work with a restricted set of the Wikipedia traffic statistics data from May 5-7, 2009.
 In particular, we have restricted the dataset to only include a subset of the full set of articles.
 This restricted dataset is pre- loaded in the HDFS on your cluster in `/wikistats_20090505-07_restricted`.

-## High-level Problem Statement

-To allow you to complete the machine learning exercises within the relatively short time available during AMP Camp, using only the relatively small number of nodes available to you, we will now work with a restricted set of the Wikipedia traffic statistics data from May 5-7, 2009.
-In particular, we have restricted the dataset to only include a subset of the full set of articles.
-This restricted dataset is pre-loaded in the HDFS on your cluster in `/wikistats_20090505-07_restricted`.

 ## Command Line Preprocessing and Featurization